 Restricted Net position are restricted by external creditors, grantors, contributors, laws or regulations of other governments.
-Unrestricted Net position is all net position that do not meet the definition of "invested in capital assets, net of related debt" or "restricted net position."
+Unrestricted Net position is all net position that do not meet the definition of "net investment in capital assets" or "restricted net position."

 Use of estimates